 WHAT HELP IS AVAILABLE IN CALIFORNIA?

 If someone is serious about pursuing Conscious Uncoupling during a divorce procedure, California is perhaps the best place to do it.
-An experienced San Jose or Long Beach divorce attorney, for example, will be familiar with a number of options in California that allow couples to divorce amicably, including mediation, arbitration and “collaborative” divorce.
+An experienced San Jose or Long Beach divorce lawyer, for example, will be familiar with a number of options in California that allow couples to divorce amicably, including mediation, arbitration and “collaborative” divorce.
 There’s no shortage of public and private agencies, counselors, advisors, therapists, divorce coaches, and other professionals offering help to those who are seeking to obtain a divorce in California.

 Divorce is never pleasant, but it does not have to be a battle.
 Whether it’s Conscious Uncoupling or some other process or method, when people are divorcing, it’s almost imperative for them to have some process or discipline that provides emotional strength.
 Whether it’s yoga, meditation, prayer, Conscious Uncoupling, or some other method, people must get the full help they need – and not just legal help from a Sacramento or Long Beach divorce attorney.
 For some who are choosing divorce, Conscious Uncoupling: 5 Steps to Living Happily Even After by Katherine Woodward Thomas might be just the help they need.